GreenyNeko/MaYoOverlayGame/README.md

 and pressing *3* on the numpad will count as a miss.
 When you press *Esc* at any point it will show the end result screen.
 You can leave the end result screen by pressing *Esc* again, which will reset the progress and scores.

+## To-Do

+Version 1.0:
+* Code documentation
+* Decouple the low level key hook off of the program to ensure that it doesn't cause windows to shut the program down
+* Implement a configuration for the keys